hyosung11/Launch-School/Courses/journal.md

    * I officiate two high school soccer games today.

 09:14 I need to stop eating arsenic and get into the study groove quickly.

+10:31 Got into a groove and almost through 50% of the study guide topics.
+I decided to train here rather than take the time to go back and forth to the gym.